robertwenner/comics/doc/social.md

 }
 ```

-it will be tweeted in English as "Brewing my own beer!
+This will be tweeted in English as "Brewing my own beer!
 Because I can! #beer #brewing"
 and in German as "Ich braue mein eigenes Bier!
 Weil ich's kann! #Bier #brauen".